yxw2014/php-asio/README.md

 This extension is, to some extent, a PHP wrapper for the Boost.Asio library, hence the name php-asio.

-The extension provides a high-performance event-driven model for networking, which makes asynchronous and concurrency simple.
+It provides a high-performance event-driven model for networking, which makes asynchronous and concurrency simple.

 Now php-asio is **in development**, do not use it in production.